German court jails IS bride for crimes against humanity | DW | 25.10.2021

 The Munich Higher Regional Court on Monday jailed a German woman for 10 years after hearing she had stood idly by as a 5-year-old Yazidi "slave" girl was left to die of thirst in the sun.

-The 30-year-old convert to Islam and her "Islamic State" (IS) husband Taha A.-J. "purchased" a Yazidi woman and child.
+The 30-year-old and her "Islamic State" (IS) husband Taha A.-J. "purchased" a Yazidi woman and child.

 They were kept as household "slaves" while the couple were living in "Islamic State" (IS) occupied Mosul in 2015.